India Evangelical Lutheran Church

-The Kerala Synod has implemented Bishop System of Administration.
-There are six Arch Dioceses Constituted within the Kerala Synod and they are (1) Thiruvananthapuram (2)Alappuzha (3) Ernakulam(4) Malappuram/Wayanad (5) Chennai /Kanyakumari and (6)Mumbai/Gujarat Arch Diocese.Under the Arch Diocese, there are a number of Diocese functioning.The Delhi Diocese comes within the administrative control of Thiruvananthapuram Arch Diocese.

 The IELC has approximately 764 congregations, 115,000 baptized members, 70,000 communicant members, and 220 active pastors.
-It also has 59 elementary schools, 11 high schools, 7 schools for the handicapped, and three hospitals.
-There about 800 teachers serve those schools, many of them graduates of the IELC's teachers training institute.
+It also has 59 elementary schools, 11 high schools, 7 schools for the differently able children, and 3 hospitals.
+About 800 teachers serve those schools, many of them graduates of the IELC's teachers training institute.

 Concordia Theological Seminary in Nagercoil was founded in 1924 to train pastors.
 On 30 November 2017, Cyclone Ockhi damaged the seminary campus so severely that IELC leaders doubted that they would ever be able to reopen.
 Nevertheless, the seminary was able to rebuild.
 The new and renovated structures have retained the historic appearance of the campus.
 The rededication in June 2022 included representatives from the LCMS, which had helped with the reconstruction.
-The reopened seminary has almost 100 students, with plans to increase enrollment to 130 in two years.
+The reopened seminary had almost 100 students, with plans to increase enrollment to 130 in two years.